QuantEcon/BasisMatrices.jl/README.md

 The `order` field keeps track of what order of derivative or integral the arrays inside `vals` correspond to.

-The content inside `vals` will vary based on the type Parameter `BST<:AbstractBasisStructureRep`:
+The content inside `vals` will vary based on the type Parameter `BST<:AbstractBasisMatrixRep`:

 1. for `BST==Tensor` `vals` will store the evaluation of the basis functions at each of the integration nodes indpendently.
 Thus, the `[d, i]` element will be the derivative order `d` Basis at the interpolation nodes along the `i`th dimension (each column is a basis function, each row is an interpolation node).
 This is the most compact and memory efficient representation
 2. For `BST==Direct` `vals` will expand along the first dimension (rows) of the array so that for each `i`, the `[d, i]` element will have `length(basis)` rows and `basis.n[i]` (modulo loss or addition of basis functions from derivative/intergral operators.)